 Banking the unbanked across North Africa has long been a fruitful opportunity.
 It is also, however, a lengthy game to play, as banks slowly develop and integrate products that attempt to capture the interest of those who either don’t have the access to financial services or simply don’t trust them.

-Use of analytics, AI and big data (the three pillars of digital transformation in banking) are still growing in this area, but initiatives that use them to create innovative and cost-effective digital banking services can not only play to the already banked and increasingly demanding consumer but the unbanked consumer too.
+The use of analytics, AI, and big data (the three pillars of digital transformation in banking) are still growing in this area, but initiatives that use them to create innovative and cost-effective digital banking services can not only play to the already banked and increasingly demanding consumer but the unbanked consumer too.

 But what local challenges are individual countries facing when it comes to encouraging digital uptake?
 How quickly are things changing on a local level and how do these local changes affect the region’s unbanked as a whole?
 And more importantly, what opportunities does this present for retail banks?

 There are over 44 million unbanked adults living in Egypt alone.
 Whilst the numbers might be rising (33% of adults in 2017 up from 11% in 2011) the inflexibility of banks in the region (not to mention their outdated legacy systems) means that the vastly unbanked population is still not being catered for.

 Far from being a burden, however, lenders should instead be seeing this potential challenge as a serious opportunity.
 With only 1 in 3 working Egyptians having a bank account to their name, there are two-thirds of the market waiting to be tapped.
 With the economy expected to expand by 5.5% this year, the timing couldn’t be more ideal, but the right approach is key.